llndklzr/project-decoder-ring/README.md

 _input:_ a message given by the user to either encode or decode.

-_alphabet:_ a series of exactly 26 unique characters
+_alphabet:_ a series of exactly 26 unique characters.

-_encode:_ (boolean, default = true) true if encoding, false if decoding
+_encode:_ (boolean, default = true) true if encoding, false if decoding.